Utilise all the new features we have introduced to your company Inbox.

 How to view your customer enquiries:

-Head to your Inbox tab (found on your business profile left-hand navigation menu).
 Here you will see all of your customer enquiries, along with a new message indication beside each new, unopened message.

-As you may have noticed, we have introduced an exciting new feature!
 When a customer opts in to provide their contact details upon making an enquiry, these details will be revealed at the top-right corner of your conversation with the customer.

 How to format your messages: